open-runtimes/open-runtimes/runtimes/node-17.0/README.md

 }
 ```

+- To handle dependencies, you need to have `package.json` file.
+Dependencies will be automatically cached and installed, so you don't need to include `node_modules` folder in your function.

 - The default entrypoint is `index.js`.
 If your entrypoint differs, make sure to provide it in the JSON body of the request: `{"file":"src/app.js"}`.